-- 5.19 Councillors (excluding the Mayor/Chairperson) may attend and participate in meetings of the Council and Committees of the Council by audio-visual link. - 5.20 A request by a Councillor to attend a meeting by audio-visual link must be made in writing to the General Manager prior to the meeting in question. - 5.21 This code applies to a Councillor attending a meeting by audio-visual link in the same way it would if the Councillor was attending the meeting in person.
+- 5.19 Councillors (excluding the Mayor/Chairperson) may attend and participate in meetings of the Council and Committees of the Council by audio-visual link. - 5.20 A Councillor who wishes to attend a meeting by audio-visual link must notify the General Manager in writing prior to the meeting in question. - 5.21 This code applies to a Councillor attending a meeting by audio-visual link in the same way it would if the Councillor was attending the meeting in person.
 Where a Councillors is permitted to attend a meeting by audio-visual link under this code, they are to be taken as attending the meeting in person for the purposes of the code and will have the same voting rights as if they were attending the meeting in person. - 5.22 A Councillor must give their full attention to the business and proceedings of the meeting when attending a meeting by audio-visual link.
 Councillors must be in attendance on-screen with their camera on at all times during the meeting except as may be otherwise provided for under this code.
-Unless Councillors are physically visible on-screen, they are taken as having left the meeting. - 5.23 If Councillors do not have their camera on during voting, they will be marked as not being present for the vote. - 5.24 A Councillor must be appropriately dressed when attending a meeting by audio-visual link and must ensure that no items are within sight of the meeting that are inconsistent with the maintenance of order at the meeting or that are likely to bring the Council or the Committee into disrepute. - 5.25 All Councillors attending a meeting by audio-visual link that require amendments to be put forward to a meeting should, wherever possible, forward the amendments in writing to the administrator (HelpDesk email) preferably before the commencement of the meeting.
+Unless Councillors are physically visible on-screen, they are taken as having left the meeting. - 5.23 If Councillors do not have their camera on during voting, they will be marked as not being present for the vote.

-Code of Meeting Practice Owner: Corporate Governance Accountability: Governance Framework Adopted by Council: 22 September 2020 CM Reference: D22/35269 Next Review date: 30 September 2024 Last Review Date: 22 March 2022
+Code of Meeting Practice Owner: Corporate Governance Accountability: Governance Framework Adopted by Council: 10 May 2022 CM Reference: D24/28725 Last Review date: 22 March 2022 Next Review Date: 30 September 2024